jlodoen/starter-hugo-academic-jl-2/content/authors/admin/_index.md

 title: Julia Lodoen
 email: "jlodoen@mit.edu"
 ---
 I'm Julia Lodoen.
-I am a Ph.D. student in Political Science at the Massachusetts Institute of Technology (MIT), concentrating in international relations and security studies.
-I am also affiliated with the MIT Security Studies Program.
-My research interests include nuclear strategy, multipolar nuclear deterrence, political violence, and civil-military relations, with a focus on South Asia.
+I am a Ph.D. student in Political Science at the Massachusetts Institute of Technology (MIT), concentrating in security studies and comparative politics.
+I am also affiliated with the MIT Security Studies Program (SSP).
+My research interests include political violence, security bureaucracies, and varieties of repression, with a focus on Latin America.

 Prior to starting at MIT, I was a Junior Fellow in the South Asia Program at The Stimson Center.
-I graduated with a B.A. in Political Science and an M.A. in International Relations from the University of Chicago.
-I have native fluency in Spanish, advanced proficiency in French, and basic knowledge of Russian.
+I graduated with a B.A. in Political Science and an M.A. in International Relations from the University of Chicago in 2020.
+I have native fluency in Spanish, advanced proficiency in French, and reading proficiency in Portuguese and Italian.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/lodoen_june22.pdf" "newtab" >}}CV{{< /staticref >}}.